 to hold the floor

-Definition & Meaning of "[hold] the floor"
+Definition & Meaning of "hold the floor"in English

+to hold the floor